Mária Széchy: Life in Kőszeg

-On 15 October 1676, she arrived in Kőszeg, a town of the counts Széchy, near the Csáky estate.
-She had to spend the first night in the inn, as the town council did not want to receive her without formal imperial permission.
+On 15 October 1676, she arrived in Kőszeg, a town of the Széchys near the Csáky estate.
+She had to spend her first night in an inn, as the town council did not dare to receive her without formal imperial permission.
 She then lived in a house owned by Csáky.
-She was surrounded by suspicion but was allowed to move around Kőszeg freely.
-She organised a genteel household with a cook and a male servant.
-She continued to fight for her estate, including trying to claim the inheritance of her nephew (and former creditor), János Listius.
-She became a mediator in the family disputes of her Széchy cousins, and a relative, Count Péter, entrusted the education of his daughters to her.
+Although she was surrounded by suspicion, she was allowed to move around Kőszeg freely and to organise a genteel household with a cook and a male servant.
+She continued to fight for her estate, including trying to claim the inheritance of her nephew and former creditor, János Listius.
+She became a mediator in the family disputes of her Széchy cousins.
+Her cousin Count Péter Széchy, entrusted the education of his daughters to her.

-She continued to provide medical advice and prepared medications for her relatives and neighbours.
+She continued to provide medical advice and prepared medications for relatives and neighbours.
 Letters written to her during this period show that members of her network regularly turned to her for health advice.
 She had her own collection of herbal ingredients and an assistant for making medicine.

-Her health was better in the final years of her life than it had been in the previous decades, and she lived in active life until her death on 18 July 1679.
-According to her will, her body was not taken to the crypt of the Széchys in Felsőlindva (today Grad, Slovenia), but buried in the Jesuit Szent Jakab Church with a simple funeral.
+Her health was better in her final years and she lived an active life until her death on 18 July 1679.
+According to her will, her body was not taken to the crypt of the Széchys in Felsőlindva (today Grad, Slovenia), but buried in the Jesuit Szent Jakab Church with a simple funeral on 20 September, after a lengthy inheritance process.